how to get to Great Bear Rainforest

 The Great Bear Rainforest is a boating, cruising and sailing paradise and provides an incredible nautical adventure.

 Access points include Prince Rupert in the North, Bella Coola in the Heart of Great Bear Rainforest and Port Hardy in the South.
 In addition to private boats, there are a number of charter operators like Maple Leaf Adventures or Seaforth Expeditions that specialize in small-group charters through Great Bear Rainforest.

 Multi-day cruises, day trips and fishing charters are available throughout the Great Bear Rainforest during the prime June to October summer and wildlife season.

 The port of departure for the ferry is Port Hardy, which is located on the northern coast of Vancouver Island.
-When you are ready, board the Northern Sea Wolf and head North into Great Bear.
-As you make your way through Queen Charlotte Strait, you will pass a few small islands and will have the opportunity to see sea lions and harbor seals.
-Keep an eye out for schools of dolphins who enjoy playing in the wake, as well as orcas and humpback whales that may be blowing spray or breaching in the area.
+When you are ready, board the Northern Sea Wolf and head North into Great Bear Rainforest.
+As you make your way through Queen Charlotte Strait, you will pass a few small islands and will have the opportunity to view Sea Lions and Harbor Seals and a variety of marine wildlife.
+Keep an eye out for schools of dolphins, which enjoy playing in the wake, as well as orcas and humpback whales that may be blowing spray or breaching in the area.

 The Great Bear Rainforest is located on the central coast of British Columbia and is accessible by car from Vancouver.
 It’s 549 km or 341 miles from Vancouver to Williams Lake, which takes about 6 hours and 30 minutes to drive.